-The mission of the office of Counseling & Psychological Services (CPS) is to support students in achieving personal and academic goals in order to prepare them to meet the lifelong challenges and responsibilities associated with living and working in complex and diverse communities.
+The mission of the office of Counseling & Psychological Services (CPS) is to support students in achieving personal and academic goals.
+To prepare them to meet the lifelong challenges and the responsibilities associated with living and working in communities of their choice.
 This is accomplished through the prevention and treatment of psychological and addictive disorders, and difficulties associated with normal development.
 In support of this primary mission, CPS will:

-- Offer individual, group, and couples counseling; consultation to faculty and staff; psycho-educational programs; and evaluation and referral services.
+- Offer individual, group, couples counseling, psycho-educational programs, evaluations, and referral services.

-- Promote the understanding of individual differences and encourage the healthy psychological development of students and the university environment through membership on university committees and task forces.
+- Promote the understanding of individual differences and encourage the healthy psychological and environmental development of students.

 - Conduct research in the field of counseling psychology and participate in professional development experiences to guide counseling practice and the development of programs and policies.

 Psychological services are provided by masters- and doctoral-level professionals who are also faculty members at the university.
-In addition, the center serves as a training site for masters- and doctoral-level trainees, who provide counseling services under the supervision of the faculty.
+In addition, the center serves as a training site for masters-level trainees, who provide counseling services under the supervision of the faculty.